 To achieve this aim, ADR UK is working with the Office for National Statistics (ONS) to strategically acquire and curate admin data and make these available to researchers in a secure way, to drive high-quality research and impact around prioritised policy themes within the UK.
 ESRC and ONS will also be working alongside the chief statisticians for the devolved administrations and their teams at ADR Northern Ireland, ADR Scotland and ADR Wales to deliver the new data infrastructure.

 ADR UK provides a secure route for accredited researchers to use de-identified data from across government departments, local authorities and health authorities.
 High quality research projects using the data are strategically directed to address major societal challenges and could improve public service provision across a range of areas including education, healthcare and crime.

 Funding has been drawn from the National Productivity Innovation Fund (NPIF) to deliver ADR UK for three years until July 2021, with the budget being managed by us within UKRI.

-When can data be accessed by researchers?
+How can data be accessed by researchers?

-ADR UK will adhere to established ethical practices regarding the use of data, with full safeguards in place for its use and for the protection of information.
+ADR UK adheres to established ethical practices regarding the use of data, with full safeguards in place for its use and for the protection of information.
 The Digital Economy Act 2017 has provided a legal gateway for researchers to access government data in a secure way, subject to meeting published criteria.
-ONS, as part of the UK Statistics Authority, will accredit researchers, projects and data processors, to ensure data is used securely and appropriately, and that all analyses are in the public interest and that ethical standards, appropriate to the nature of the research are observed.
+ONS, as part of the UK Statistics Authority, accredit researchers, projects and data processors, to ensure data is used securely and appropriately, and that all analyses are in the public interest and that ethical standards, appropriate to the nature of the research are observed.

-Will ADR UK be physically based anywhere?
+Is ADR UK physically based anywhere?